py-why/pywhy-graphs/examples/README.txt

-.. _examples_gallery:

 Examples Gallery
 ----------------

-Examples demonstrating how to use causal graphs.
+Simple examples demonstrating how to use causal graphs.